 - Don’t shake or compress the coffee or it could block the filter holes.

 - Pour some condensed milk in the glass.

 - Place the metal filter gently on top.

-- Pour 2 tbsp of water into the filter & wait for 20 seconds to bloom the coffee.
+- Pour 2 tablespoons of water into the filter & wait for 20 seconds to bloom the coffee.

-- The bloom is important for the coffee brewing process as it lets the sour-tasting carbon dioxide escape, meaning it allows more water to interact with the coffee to extract the flavour.
+- The bloom is important for the coffee brewing process as it lets the sour-tasting carbon dioxide escape, meaning it allows more water to interact with the coffee to extract the flavor.

 - Next press on the filter gently to compress the bloomed coffee.
 This will slow the drip rate and improve your coffee.